dave2k77/LRDBenchmark/docs/examples/comprehensive_demo.rst

 Comprehensive LRDBench Demonstration
 ===================================

-This document provides comprehensive examples demonstrating all major features of LRDBench, from basic usage to advanced analysis workflows.
+This document provides comprehensive examples demonstrating all major features of lrdbenchmark, from basic usage to advanced analysis workflows.

 Basic Data Generation and Analysis
 =================================